Some photos from my research sites:

 In the Andes....

-Our work is collaborative and community driven.
-Since 2019 we have partnered with the agrarian cooperative of Simapuqio.
+My research is collaborative and community driven.
+Since 2019 I have partnered with the agrarian cooperative of Simapuqio.
 A major component of our partnership is a project to rehabilitate Inka-era irrigation systems.

 Photos: With the 2023 excavation team, comprised of members of the agrarian cooperative.